nikbrunner/scarth-johnson/book_1/04-high-society.md

 unexpected connection.
 We begin to talk about the implications of consciousness transfer technology, and I find myself drawn into a conversation that's both intellectually stimulating and subtly charged with personal interest.

+Part of me relaxes as we talk—this is familiar territory, technical discussions where I can rely on knowledge rather than social grace.
+But another part remains hyperaware of every gesture, every inflection, wondering if I'm saying the right things, if my responses sound natural or rehearsed.
+The woman he's talking to looks confident and professional, but underneath I'm calculating every word, every smile, every subtle shift in body language.

 "Would you like to see something not included in tonight's demonstration?" he asks after we've been talking for nearly an hour.
 "There are aspects of our work